pausoto7/hydroGraphR/README.md

   compare multiple stations side by side.
 There are a few additional variabels that can also be modified in this function:

-  - `fixed_y_scales` = A character string specifying whether the y-axis scale is “fixed” or “free” across facets.
+  - `fixed_y_scales`: A character string specifying whether the y-axis scale is “fixed” or “free” across facets.
 Defaults to “fixed”.
-  - `custom_ymax_input` = A numeric value for a custom maximum y-axis value.
+  - `custom_ymax_input`: A numeric value for a custom maximum y-axis value.
 Leave as NA for automatic ymax.
-  - `custom_ymin_input` = A numeric value for a custom minimum y-axis value.
-Leave as NA for automatic xmax.
+  - `custom_ymin_input`:A numeric value for a custom minimum y-axis value.
+Leave as NA for automatic ymin.
-  - `jpeg_width` = A numeric value specifying the width of the figure (in inches) for JPEG output.
+  - `jpeg_width`: A numeric value specifying the width of the figure (in inches) for JPEG output.
 6 inches is automatic output.
-  - `jpeg_height` = A numeric value specifying the height of the figure (in inches) for JPEG output.
+  - `jpeg_height`: A numeric value specifying the height of the figure (in inches) for JPEG output.
 8 inches is automatic output.

 ``` r